 Individual, group and family counseling services are offered in the majority of mental health and substance abuse treatment programs to “get to the root of the problems”, improve communications and relationships, and motivate the abuser toward positive changes. .
 The structured guidance of a counselor helps the patient stay on track and in the right perspectives as they strive to achieve their potentials and goals of recovery.

-Increasing awareness of high-risk situations and warning signs and developing avoidance strategies and coping skills for handling those situations is an important part of treatment known as relapse prevention and knowing what to do should relapse occur is equally important to ensure any long-term recovery success.
+Increasing awareness of high-risk situations and warning signs and developing avoidance strategies and coping skills for handling those situations is an important part of treatment known as relapse prevention.
+Knowing what to do should relapse occur is equally important to ensure any long-term recovery success.

 Our FREE 24-hour Hotline can help you with the resources for alcoholic organic brain syndrome and alcoholism.
 We can help you answer addiction-related questions such as “What is wet brain in alcoholics?”
-Get a free consultation now for your best-fitting treatment programs, along with free rehab insurance verification.
+Get a free consultation for your best-fitting treatment programs and free rehab insurance verification.
 Call We Level Up today and speak with one of our addiction specialists to check your rehab insurance coverage and benefits.

 We Level Up addiction counselors will discuss the average cost of the program based on the personalized treatment that works best for you.